Richard Sillitto

-Richard M. Sillitto (1923 - 19 April 2005) was an optical physicist who wrote a useful text on quantum mechanics.
+Richard Malcolm Sillitto (3 March 1923 - 19 April 2005) was an optical physicist who wrote a useful text on quantum mechanics.
 He was a Fellow of the Royal Society of Edinburgh and Fellow of the Institute of Physics as well as a past president of the Scottish branch of the Institute of Physics.
-Sillitto was Reader and Reader Emeritus in the Physics department of the University of Edinburgh.
+Sillitto was reader and Reader Emeritus in the physics department of the University of Edinburgh.

+Sillitto was born in Lockerbie, the son of George Sillitto.
+He attended Dumfries Academy.
+During World War II he worked for the Admiralty Signals and Radar Establishment at Haslemere.
+After the war, he pursued advanced studies in optical physics at the University of Edinburgh.

+Sillitto married Winifred McMillan, an engineer, in 1947.
+They had a son.
+Sillitto died in Dunbar in 2005, at the age of 82.